montagestudio/firefly/deploy/README.md

 Run one of these scripts to start the build of an image.

+### files/

+Configuration files to be copied into the images.

 ### provision/

 Scripts that are run inside of a new VM to set up all the packages and code that are needed.